 Manor Oak Homes Ltd are committed to the delivery of a sustainable new development.
-Achieving Sustainable Development has been a key objective of the design team throughout the design process, ensuring that the development responds to site constraints and makes the most of the significant opportunities the development can provide for existing and future residents of Banbury.

-The Proposed Development at Dukes Meadow Drive, Banbury has been designed to respond positively to national and local planning policy as detailed in the Armstrong Rigg Planning Statement.
-However, this Statement also seeks to commit the Proposed Development to a number of key sustainable design and construction measures that go beyond the current policy and building regulation requirements.
-As such, the Development Proposals boast significant Social, Economic and Environmental benefits that weigh in their favour.
+Achieving Sustainable Development has been a key objective of the design team throughout the design process, ensuring that the development responds to site constraints and makes the most of the significant opportunities the development can provide for existing and future residents of Kidlington.
+The Proposed Development at Stratfield Farm, Kidlington has been designed to respond positively to national and local planning policy as detailed in the Carter Jonas Planning Statement, however this Statement also seeks to commit the Proposed Development to a number of key sustainable design and construction measures that go beyond the current policy and building regulation requirements.
+As such, the Development Proposals boast significant Social, Economic and Environmental benefits that weigh in favour of the Development Proposals.

-This Sustainability and Energy Statement has been prepared to demonstrate how the Proposed Development at Dukes Meadow Drive, Banbury responds to the need for Environmental Sustainability with a positive vision and proposals that address the increasing need for new homes to be sustainable.
-Further information on the social and economic sustainability of the proposals can be found in the Planning Statement and Design and Access Statement also accompanying this application.
+This Sustainability and Energy Statement has been prepared to demonstrate how the Proposed Development at Stratfield Farm, Kidlington responds to the need for Environmental Sustainability with a positive vision and proposals that address the increasing need for new homes to be sustainable.